 During assembly and disassembly of stands, it is forbidden to carry out works related to welding, grinding, or other processes causing pollination or fire hazard.

-The Exhibitor is obliged to remove any residues after assembly and disassembly of the stand.
+The Exhibitor is obliged to remove any residues left after the assembly and disassembly of the stand.
+The Exhibitor shall clean up the surface in direct vicinity of his stand.

 The Exhibitor is obliged to take care of the stand and communication routes around the stand throughout the exhibition period.
 It is forbidden to block fire emergency routes and corridor.